-Weekday/weekend courses: The exam is taken on the afternoon of the course, and papers sent away for scoring.
+Weekday courses (In-class & Virtual attendance)/weekend courses: The exam is taken on the afternoon of the course, and papers sent away for scoring.

 The AgileBA Practitioner qualification is valid for 5 years.
 Practitioners should re-register within 3-5 years of their original certification to demonstrate their commitment to professional development.